Iceland

 Housing Arrangements

 Hosts should provide primary assistance with finding housing.
-Universities may offer dormitory housing to students enrolled in a study program.
 Universities generally have offices that provide assistance with housing or have sites where available housing is posted.
 Additionally, the Commission will provide information on websites where housing is advertised and will pass on any adverts that are sent to the Commission.
+Please check with your host to ensure that housing is provided.

 Dependents